arhohuttunen/arhohuttunen.com/content/post/testing-private-methods/index.md

 > But, but... so you are saying write 10 small classes instead of private methods just to test it?

-No. I'm not suggesting that you should create a new class just to test a method.
+I'm not suggesting that you should create a new class just to test a method.
 I'm suggesting that if you listen to your tests, you can improve your design.
 Things like a complex test setup are clues about the implementation complexity.

+> But, but... can't I just make the method public?

+It's not a good idea to expose a method just for testing.
+It will break encapsulation and leak the internals for everyone to use, which can have harmful side effects.
+The urge to test a private method might mean that it's part of separate responsibility that belongs to another class.

-> But, but... surely I can't make everything public, there are cases where I don't want to expose all the methods to the world.
+> But, but... if I can't make the methods public, isn't extracting to a separate class doing the same thing?

-There are more visibility modifiers than just `public` and `private`.
+If moving something to another class bothers you, there are more visibility modifiers than just `public` and `private`.
 There's also `protected` and `package-private`, and you can use this to your advantage.
 If your test class is located in the same package as the target class, there is no problem.

 > But, but...
 I want to test the code in isolation, aren't unit tests supposed to be isolated?